terefang/rpg-srds/SRD_Bare_Bones_Lite_d100.md

 Multiple cases of Advantage or Disadvantage eleminate each other until only Advantage, Disadvantage or none remain.

-* Advantage -- after the roll the highest die is taken as the ones and the lowest die as the tens value.
+* Advantage -- after the roll, you may assign the highest and lowest die value to the ones and tens as you see fit.
 * Disadvantage -- after the roll the lowest die is taken as the ones and the highest die as the tens value.